OilerNetwork/pitchlake-launcher/README.md

     }
     ```

+### 3. Fetch the vault contract class hash

+The vault contract class hash is needed for the Indexer to identify the address of the vault.
+You can generate the class hash using `starkli declare` and then copying the class hash from the output.

+TODO: Write an automated way to fetch the class hash

 ### 3. Setting up the environment variables

 - Create a `.env` file in the root of the repo, using the `.env.example` as a template.
 - Paste in the Argent wallet values from the previous step and fill in the rest of the values
+- Paste in the vault contract class hash

 ### 4. Starting the services